etorreborre/api-discovery/README.md

 In Microservice architectures many services and APIs are built.
 Over time it becomes quite hard for each developer to keep track which APIs exist and what services an API offers.
 As a solution for this problem, this API Discovery solution offers easy to implement [auto discovery](https://github.com/zalando-incubator/api-discovery/tree/master/crawler) of available APIs and gathers all found API specifications in one central [storage](https://github.com/zalando-incubator/api-discovery/tree/master/storage) system.
 It's built upon OpenAPI specifications (formerly Swagger).
 It also comes with an adapted [Swagger UI](swagger-ui/) to display all APIs.

 **IMPORTANT** Currently the crawler is still depending on an application registry, called [Kio](https://github.com/zalando-stups/kio).
 From this application registry all services, which potentially have an API definition, are crawled.
 In near future, this will change and retrieving of crawlable services will be configurable.
-By this you can adapt API Disocvery to your needs.
+By this you can adapt API Discovery to your needs.
 Please contribute if you have requirements or ideas to [this issue](https://github.com/zalando-incubator/api-discovery/issues/2).

 ### Architecture Overview